Missing Data Imputation using Optimal Transport: Experimental Results

 \textbf{Toy experiments.} In \Cref{fig:toy_example}, we generate two-dimensional datasets with strong structures, such as an S-shape, half-moon(s), or concentric circles.
-20\% of missing entries are introduced (void rows are discarded), and imputations performed using \Cref{alg:sinkhorn_imp} or the \textbf{ice} method are compared to the ground truth dataset.
-While the \textbf{ice} method is not able to catch the non-linear structure of the distributions at all, \textbf{Sinkhorn} performs efficiently by imputing faithfully to the underlying complex data structure (even if the two half-moons and the S-shape are quite challenging).
+A 20\% missing rate is introduced (void rows are discarded), and imputations performed using \Cref{alg:sinkhorn_imp} or the \textbf{ice} method are compared to the ground truth dataset.
+While the \textbf{ice} method is not able to catch the non-linear structure of the distributions at all, \textbf{Sinkhorn} performs efficiently by imputing faithfully to the underlying complex data structure (despite the two half-moons and the S-shape being quite challenging).
 This is remarkable, since \Cref{alg:sinkhorn_imp} does not rely on any parametric assumption for the data.
-This underlines in a small dimensional setting the flexibility of the proposed method.
+This underlines in a low-dimensional setting the flexibility of the proposed method.
+Finally, note that the trailing points which can be observed for the S shape or the two moons shape come from the fact that \Cref{alg:sinkhorn_imp} was used as it is, i.e. with pairs of batches \emph{both} containing missing values, even though these toy examples would have allowed to use batches without missing values.
+In that case, we obtain imputations that are visually indistinguishable from the ground truth.